scrunglebunky/SavingYup/README.md

 - There should only be one bullet asset
 - There shouldn't be worlds, only randomly generated levels that slowly get more chaotic as time goes on.
 ## WHAT TO DO
-- [ ] Make the only available bosses the UFO and the big Nope
 - [x] Remove the "skins" and make the enemies only have one basic skin
     - Enemy A: Nope A
     - Enemy B: Nope B